Core Revenue Drivers: Unit Economics by Industry

 Returning to refunds, which are very common and must be included in models for e-commerce and D2C companies, we simply divide the historical refund amounts by the total revenue.

 The refund as a percentage of total revenue comes out to roughly 0.1%-0.2%.
 As this is an insignificant number, refunds will be straight-lined.
 The projected refund amount will be:

-With the refund forecast filled out, we can move on to calculating the net revenue, which accounts for the refunds and avoids double-counting.
+With the refund forecast filled out, we can move on to calculating net revenue, which accounts for the refunds and avoids double-counting.

 The screenshot shown below is of the finished bottom-up forecasting revenue build:

 From a glance, the increase in AOV is driving revenue growth, as seen from the expansion of AOV from $211 in 2020 to $298 by the end of 2025.

 Upon a closer look into the same time frame, that 7.2% CAGR of AOV is being driven by the:

 - Average Number of Products Per Order: 2.0 → 2.6

 - Average Selling Price (ASP): $105 → $116